comunica/Article-ISWC2023-SolidQuery/content/approach.md

 An RDF triple $$t$$ *matches* a triple pattern $$tp$$ if $$\exists \mu : t = \mu[tp]$$, where $$\mu[tp]$$ is the triple pattern that is obtained by replacing all variables from $$\mu$$ in $$tp$$.

-Formally, the reachability approaches that were discussed in [](#related-work) that define which links should be followed during link traversal are usually captured as [*reachability criteria*](cite:cites linktraversalfoundations).
+Formally, the reachability approaches that were discussed in [](#related-work) define which links should be followed during link traversal, and are usually captured as [*reachability criteria*](cite:cites linktraversalfoundations).
 However, since this formalization is restricted to considering either all or no URIs within specific data triples, it is not expressive enough for only following specific URIs within only subject, predicate, or object in data triples.
-Therefore, we formalize new reachability criteria in this work *source selectors* within the [subweb specification formalization](cite:cites guidedlinktraversal) that _is_ expressive enough to capture this.
+Therefore, we formalize new reachability criteria in this work as *source selectors* within the [subweb specification formalization](cite:cites guidedlinktraversal) that _is_ expressive enough to capture this.
 Within this formalization, a source selector $$\sigma$$ is defined as $$\sigma : \mathcal{W} \rightarrow 2^{\mathcal{I}}$$, where $$\mathcal{W}$$ is a Web of Linked Data.